Learning from Informants: Relations between Learning Success Criteria: Anomalous Hierarchy and Vacillatory Duality

 Since allowing infinitely many different correct hypotheses in the limit gives more learning power, the question arises, whether finitely many hypotheses already allow to learn more collections of languages.
-The following proposition shows that, as observed by \citet*{Bar-Pod:c:73} and \citet*{case1983comparison} for function learning, the hierarchy of vacillatory learning collapses when learning languages from informants.
+The following proposition shows that, as observed in \cite{Bar-Pod:c:73} and \cite{case1983comparison} for function learning, the hierarchy of vacillatory learning collapses when learning languages from informant.

 \begin{proposition} Let $a \in \N\cup\{\ast\}$.
 Then $[\Inf\Lim^a]=[\Inf\Lim^a_\ast]$. \end{proposition} \begin{proof} Clearly, $[\Inf\Lim^a]\subseteq[\Inf\Lim^a_\ast]$.
 For the other inclusion let $\CalL$ be in $[\Inf\Lim^a_\ast]$ and $M$ a learner witnessing this.
-By Lemma \ref{InfWlogTotalDelayableEx} we assume that $M$ is total.
+By Lemma~\ref{lem:TotalInfDelayableEx} we assume that $M$ is total.
 In the construction of the $\Lim^a$-learner $M'$, we employ the recursive function $\Xi: \Seq{(\Nttwo)}\times\N\to\N$, which given $\sigma \in \Seq{(\Nttwo)}$ and $p\in\N$ alters $p$ such that $W_{\Xi(\sigma,p)}^{|\sigma|}\cap\ng(\sigma)=\varnothing$ and moreover, if $\sigma \inseg \tau$ are such that $W_p^{|\sigma|}\cap\ng(\sigma)=W_p^{|\tau|}\cap\ng(\tau)$, then $\Xi(\sigma,p)=\Xi(\tau,p)$.
 One way to do this is by letting $\Xi(\sigma,p)$ denote the unique program, which given $x$ successively checks, whether $x=y_i$, where $(y_i)_{i<|\ng(\sigma)|}$ is the increasing enumeration of $\ng(\sigma)$.
 As soon as the answer is positive, the program goes into a loop.
 Otherwise it executes the program encoded in $p$ on $x$, which yields

 Now, $M'$ works as follows: \begin{enumerate}[label=\Roman*.] \item Compute $p_i:=M(\sigma[i])$ for all $i\leq|\sigma|$. \item Withdraw all $p_i$ with the property $|\ng(\sigma)\cap W_{p_i}^{|\sigma|}|> a$. \item Define $M'(\sigma)$ to be a code for the program coresponding to the union vote of all $\Xi(\sigma,p_i)$, for which $p_i$ was not withdrawn in the previous step: